 The Aga Khan Museum – Located in Toronto, this museum focuses on acquisition, preservation and interpretation of Muslim art, culture, religious traditions of past and present.
 Collections include Islamic art and heritage, including artifacts from the private collections of His Highness the Aga Khan.

 Sometimes ancient ruins make for a great history lesson.
-These type of museums are probably my favourite.
+These types of museums are probably my favourite.
+I love to visit museums that are filled with history and ruins.

 The Parthenon – Perched on top of the Acropolis, the Parthenon stands silently above Athens.
 You can marvel for hours at the beauty that once was and ponder the influence it had on those that came after.
 This was definitely a bucket list item for me and worth the climb.

 The Roman Forum and the Colosseum – I won’t lie, this was the most exciting place I have ever been to.
-Once clad in finest marble then looted and abandoned, there is history drenched in every piece of rock and stone.
-This was the heart of the Roman Empire.
+Once clad in the finest marble then looted and abandoned, there is history drenched in every piece of rock and stone.
+This was the heart of the Roman Empire and a must stop in Rome.
+You can visit museums all over the world and not find one like this one.

 Castelo de São Jorge – A medieval fortification and a Moorish castle that offers fantastic views of Lisbon.
 Walk on the fortified walls to imagine the life of troops that lived there.
 You won’t be disappointed.

-Palacio Nacional da Ajuda – Once a home to Portugal’s royals, the Palacio is now a museum.
+Palacio Nacional da Ajuda – Once home to Portugal’s royals, the Palacio is now a museum.
 Many of Lisbon’s state events are still hosted here in a spectacular dining room.
 The architecture is as impressive as the interior.
+If you want to visit museums in Lisbon, this is a good one.

 Kensington Palace – While many members of the British Royal family still live here, visitors have an opportunity to tour selected parts of the building.
 During our visit, there was an exhibit with Diana’s dresses.
 It was interesting to see her clothes especially since they also had pictures of her wearing them.